Housing

 New students may move into their rooms on the first day of New Student Orientation.
 Note: Due to significant increases in enrollment, every student living in the residence halls must be checked into their assigned room by 5:00 pm on the first day of registration, unless other arrangements have been made.
 Any student not checked in may lose their reservation.

-Single occupancy rooms are available only when space provides.
-If a private room is available after late registration, an additional fee of half of the cost of another person for the room will be added to the students account.
-The University reserves the right to assign full occupancy of all rooms on campus.
-Requests for single rooms are honored on a first come, first served basis with priority given to returning students.
+Single occupancy rooms are available only when space allows.
+If a private room is available after late registration, an additional fee of 85% of the cost of another person for the room will be added to the student’s account.
+The University reserves the right to assign full occupancy to all rooms on campus.
+Requests for single rooms are honored on a first-come, first-served basis, with priority given to returning students.
+For further details, please refer to the handbook, page 60.

 All rooms are furnished with a bed, dresser, and a desk for each student.
-They are also furnished with a Micro Fridge (microwave/refrigerator combo), network and phone lines, and a VoIP phone.
+They are also furnished with a Micro Fridge (microwave/refrigerator combo).
 Bridges and Teeter Halls have limited cable TV access.
+Each hall lounge and lobby has cable TV access.

 The beds at Nelson have extra-long mattresses.
 Deep pocket twin sheets or extra-long twin sheets will fit the beds and are available from most department stores.
 In some cases, normal twin size sheets will fit.